Lengthy CBSE Exam 2026? Know How to Attempt Paper in 3 Hours

 Read the Instructions Carefully

-Understand the paper pattern in Advance
+Understand the exam paper pattern

 Students must understand the CBSE 10th exam pattern and CBSE 12th paper pattern in advance to familiarise themselves with the CBSE questions like long-answer questions, objective-type questions, and short-answer questions.
 Candidates must know the CBSE exam pattern structure to allocate time wisely to questions from every section.
-Objective-type questions will include fill-in-the-blanks, multiple-choice questions, etc.
+Objective-type questions will include fill-in-the-blank, multiple-choice questions, etc.

 Time management

-• Read the paper - Students must read the question paper thoroughly to understand the difficulty of the questions and they must plan the time accordingly.
+• Read the paper - Students must read the question paper thoroughly to understand the difficulty of the questions, and they must plan the time accordingly.

-• Objective-type questions - Candidates must not take more time answering the objective-type questions as these will be easy and hardly take 15-20 minutes.
+• Objective-type questions - Candidates must not take more time answering the objective-type questions, as these will be easy and hardly take 15-20 minutes.

 • Long-answer questions - Students must plan to write the long-answer type questions and allocate time accordingly to maintain the word limit and answer quality.

-• Answer sheet review - After completing the exam, students should their answer sheets for errors, formatting, and other important information.
+• Answer sheet review - After completing the exam, students should review their answer sheets for errors, formatting, and other important information.
 They must make sure to attempt maximum answers from all sections.

 Write Neatly and Avoid Overwriting

 Candidates must write the CBSE exam neatly with good handwriting.
 The answers may look messy or evaluators may find it difficult to evaluate the answer sheet if the paper is not neat.
 Students should avoid overwriting the answer sheet and maintain neatness throughout the sections without any strike marks.
-This way, the answer sheet will look neat and students can save time.
+This way, the answer sheet will look neat, and students can save time.

 To make a better presentation in the answer sheet, students must utilise their ability to write the answers uniquely.
-This way they will be able to write the answers systematically.
+This way, they will be able to write the answers systematically.
 Using bullet points, flowcharts, tables, and diagrams in the answer sheet will help the exam authorities to correct the papers later.
 Students will score high by saving time.
-Subjects like science, geography, etc., will have answers to write in a different format, students must try to answer them in an organised way.
+Subjects like science, geography, etc., will have answers to write in a different format; students must try to answer them in an organised way.

-Prioritise and Try to Attempt Most of the questions
+Prioritise and try to Attempt Most of the questions

 Students must begin their exam with short-answer questions with confidence.
-They must leave the difficult-to-answer questions later to avoid a tough situation during the exam time.
-Students can finish the SAQs first faster and answer the long and difficult ones later.
+They must leave the difficult-to-answer questions for later to avoid a tough situation during the exam time.
+Students can finish the SAQs faster and answer the long and difficult ones later.

 Important Note: